Oklahoma Lawyer Answers Frequently Asked Truck Accident Questions

 Q: Who Is at Fault For My Truck Crash?

-A: Proving liability after a big rig accident is a complex matter made all the more complicated if multiple parties are at fault.
+A: Proving liability after a runaway trailer crash, jackknife accident, or other big rig accident is a complex matter made all the more complicated if multiple parties are at fault.
 It is strongly suggested that you hire an accomplished trucking accident lawyer to help you build a strong case, supported by material evidence and testimony.

 Your attorney will have the knowledge and resources to investigate the circumstances of your particular accident to determine whether the truck driver, trucking company, truck manufacturer, or other agency directly caused or contributed to the incident.
 The driver may have been operating his/her vehicle while fatigued, distracted, or intoxicated; the driver's employer may bear some responsibility for pressuring him or her to disobey safety regulations and spend more time on the road, or faulty mechanics and defective machinery may have contributed to a mechanical breakdown which led to the accident.